Atomistic dynamics: theoretical and computational

 The major goal of my research focuses on the modeling and simulation of atomic-scale phenomena in atomic and molecular systems, and in materials science taking into account both the structure and dynamics.

 My aim is to explain experiments by providing insights into the subjacent mechanisms on the atomic scale.
 The close interaction between experiments and computer simulations is the procedure I follow to make real progress in the understanding the many-body dynamics, energy confinement and relaxation processes.
 In this respect, the multidimensional nature of dynamics and the accurate accounting for the interactions among atoms and molecules are fundamental issues.
-I commonly use molecular dynamics models, ab initio energies and different methods for representing potential energy surfaces.
+I commonly use molecular dynamics models, ab initio energies and different methods for representing potential energy surfaces, such as interpolations using reproducing kernels (RKHS).

 I have used a number of professional softwares such as: CHARMM, Gaussian, MOLPRO, ORCA, TRAJECT and LAMMPS.
 On the other hand, I have been programming in FORTRAN for the last 20 years and to a lesser extent in C++, R and PYTHON.
-My research work has also involved less conventional data analysis such as machine learning and big data algorithms.
+My research work has also involved the application of less conventional data analysis in Social Science and Experimental Psychology.